mrsamsharma/mrsamsharma/README.md

 ![line](./img/line.gif)

 ### I am Full Stack software engineer/developer
 Hi, I'm [Satyam Sharma](https://samwfelice.github.io/Portfolio/), a Full Stack Developer from India with a passion for music and various other activites.
-I'm currently a student at Microverse where I am learning to code with people all around the world and the same time improving my team work, professional and communication skills.
+I'm currently a student at Microverse where I am learning to code with people all around the world and at the same time improving my team work, professional and communication skills.

-Technologies these days is exponentially growing and I intend to be a part of it, to contribute and that is my mission.
+In this era, technology industry is growing exponentially and I intend to be a part of it and to contribute, that is my mission.
 This is what drives me everyday to switch on my computer and start coding!

 ### Languages and Tools: